 John belongs to the Association of Public Treasurer’s of the USA & Canada, PA County Treasurer’s Association, PA State Tax Collectors Association, Financial Executives International, Government Finance Officers Association, and the Northeastern Regional Tax Collectors & Treasurers Association.
 He is active with UPCI – University of Pittsburgh Hillman Cancer Institute, Animal Friends, Inc., Phipps Conservatory, Roberto Clemente Foundation and the Boys and Girls Club of Western Pa.

-CEO/President Ford Business Machines, INC.
+President and Owner, Ford Business Machines, Inc.

 Chairman & CEO, MARC